brunothg/spark-hadoop-winutils/README.md

 This was/is necessary, because of the lack of the winutils in official donwloads.

 ## Installation
-Download a release matching the bundled Hadoop version.
+Download a release matching the bundled Hadoop version ([Winutils](https://github.com/brunothg/spark-hadoop-winutils/tree/winutils) or [Releases](https://github.com/brunothg/spark-hadoop-winutils/releases)).
 The Hadoop version Spark comes with can be found in the included `RELEASE` file.
 Then place the downloaded `hadoob` folder (must contain the bin folder) on your local drive and set the `HADOOP_HOME` environment variable acordingly.